 Frequently Asked Questions

-1. What exactly is quantum optimization, in simple terms?
+What is quantum optimization in simple terms?

-5. What industries will benefit first from quantum optimization?
+Which industries benefit most from quantum optimization?

 .png)